 - e) Using forceps, fold each filter in half. - f) Place both filters in a foil square labeled with date, CBL sample number, station, sample layer, PC/PN, and volume filtered.
-Be sure that the pads are not overlapping in the foil square to keep them from freezing together. - g) Fold the foil square as described in step A.1.i. above and then place folded foil in zip-lock bag or pad container, and put in the freezer (large boats) or in a cooler on ice (small boats & land). - h) Upon return to the Field Office, place the foils in their appropriate zip-lock bag in the sample freezer and place the bag in the CBL bin.
+Be sure that the pads are not overlapping in the foil square to keep them from freezing together. - g) Fold the foil square as described in step A.1.i. above and then place folded foil in zip-lock bag or pad container, and put in a cooler on ice. - h) Upon return to the Field Office, place the foils in their appropriate zip-lock bag in the sample freezer and place the bag in the CBL bin.
 Put the completed CBL volume sheet in the rack on the side of the freezer marked "CBL".